yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 1. Cost is a huge concern for us.
 With looming infrastructure and server replacement costs, we want to avoid any unnecessary expenditures.

-2. The web application needs to have the ability to scale as we grow.
-What aspect of the cloud will allow this to be a reality?

-3. Downtime is becoming more of an issue for us due to development and production environments not being separate.
+2. Downtime is becoming more of an issue for us due to development and production environments not being separate.
 We need to separate these from one another to avoid outages.

-4. Bandwidth is becoming an issue for self-hosting our application's ordering system, support website, etc. We are concerned that the cloud maybe constrained as well.
+3. Bandwidth is becoming an issue for self-hosting our application's ordering system, support website, etc. We are concerned that the cloud maybe constrained as well.

-5. We are very concerned about the disk space issue that occurred earlier with our Active Directory Domain Services domain controller and nearly all of our Web Servers and Database Servers.
+4. We are very concerned about the disk space issue that occurred earlier with our Active Directory Domain Services domain controller and nearly all of our Web Servers and Database Servers.
 Will this be addressed per the resiliency plan?

 ### Infographic for common scenarios